Religion in Nigeria: Baháʼí Faith

 After an isolated presence in the late 1920s, the Baháʼí Faith in Nigeria begins with pioneering Baháʼís coming to Sub-Saharan West Africa in the 1950s especially following the efforts of Enoch Olinga who directly and indirectly affected the growth of the religion in Nigeria.
 Following growth across West Africa a regional National Spiritual Assembly was elected in 1956.
 As the community multiplied across cities and became diverse in its engagements it elected its own National Spiritual Assembly by 1979 and Operation World estimated 1000 Baháʼís in 2001 though the Association of Religion Data Archives (relying mostly on the World Christian Encyclopedia) estimated some 34,000 Baháʼís in 2005.

 Hinduism

 Hinduism spread to Nigeria mainly by immigration of Hindus from India and of Hare Krishna Missionaries.
 Many Nigerians have converted to Hinduism mainly due to efforts of ISKCON Missionaries.

 ISKCON has inaugurated the Vedic Welfare Complex in Apapa.

 Altogether including Nigerians of Indian origin and NRIs there are 250,000 Hindus in Nigeria.
 Most of them live in Lagos, the former capital of Nigeria.

 Chrislam

 Chrislam is a blend of Christianity and Islam that takes practices from both the Bible and the Quran.
 It hopes to quell religious feuds among Nigerians.
+The movement was pioneered by the Yoruba people in south-west Nigeria, as it is common to find (within one family) Christians and Muslims living happily together and celebrating each other's religious festivals.